w3f/Grants-Program/README_2.md

 **W3F Operations Team**

-Operations Team takes care of the legal setup, invoices and process payments.
+Operations Team takes care of the legal setup, invoices and processing of payments.

 ## :pencil: Process